The Cooper Adams Monthly Residential Housing Market Report

-- 74% more new buyers registered compared to last January
+- Cooper Adams has more new buyers registered, more viewings & more sales compared to last year

 - 17% less property on the market locally compared to this time last year